Polychemy/modelGEN/README.md

 User can then place an order on our order system and once payment has been cleared.<br>
 We will begin manufacturing and drop ship to your specified Location.

-*Please note that you can only make 1 request per session.
-Only after the request is completed, will you be abel to make more requests

 A Basic Example
 ===========